leebenmorris/monitor-video-streams-api/README.md

 The Heroku environment has been configured to build a new version of the back-end service when new code is pushed to the project's github repo.
 The repo has a `.slugignore` which list the files that are not part of the production build and Heroku makes use of this file to only include production files in the build.

+The dyno's logs can be easily monitored using the Heroku CLI command `heroku logs --tail -a monitor-video-streams-api`, including any new builds happening due to changes picked up from github.

 Each time a commit is performed for a file in the src/backend folder the backend test suite is run.

 ### **<a id="deployment-front-end"></a>Front-end**